-HdL Contract Terms: HdL will collect only the current tax year and retain 100%.
-Pros Cons Business-friendly to non-compliant customers Non-compliant with RMC Chapter 5.04.
+HdL Contract Terms: HdL will collect only the current tax year and keep 100%.
+Pros Cons Business-friendly to non-complaint customers Non-compliant with RMC Chapter 5.04.
 City would receive \$0.00 revenue in year 1.
 Amnesty program can be seen as unfair / inequitable.

-HdL Contract Terms: HdL will collect only the current tax year and retain 100%.
-Pros Cons Compliant businesses might request a refund for past taxes paid.
+Compliant businesses might request a refund for past taxes paid.
 No need or incentive for businesses to remain compliant if past taxes are going to be waived.